MadhavEsDios/transfer-learning-cnn/README.md

 Note: I have written a quick dirty implementation of the pre-processing of the images, this can also be done in a better way using the pandas library, but that is not the point of this project.

+The Stanford Dog dataset is available on Kaggle : https://www.kaggle.com/c/dog-breed-identification/data